Chris2011/minifierbeans/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Search first**
-Please make sure, that your issues is not covered by any ticket.
-Please search before your create a ticket.
+Please make sure, that your issue is not covered by any other ticket.
+Please search first before you create a ticket.

 **Describe the bug**
 A clear and concise description of what the bug is.